-Richard Bernard, Partner & Senior Vice President, joined FM3 Research after being on the faculty at the University of Toronto from 1999 to 2002.
-Dr. Bernard has written surveys, conducted focus groups and provided strategic advice for a diverse set of clients including government agencies, non-profit groups, for-profit firms, and labor unions.
+Partner & Senior Vice President Richard Bernard joined FM3 after being on the faculty at the University of Toronto from 1999 to 2002.
+Richard has written surveys; conducted focus groups and one-on-one interviews; and routinely provides strategic advice for a diverse set of clients including counties, cities and special districts, K-12 and community college districts, non-profit groups, and for-profit firms.

-Dr. Bernard's public opinion research efforts have helped ballot measure campaigns raise billions of dollars for transportation improvements, clean water and open space protection and school and public safety funding initiatives.
-Through this work he has developed an extensive knowledge and expertise facilitating the passage of ballot measures instituting sales and parcel taxes, bonds, utility user fees, and property owner fees.
+Richard’s public opinion research efforts have helped ballot measure campaigns raise billions of dollars for transportation improvements; clean water and open space protection; libraries; schools; and public safety funding initiatives.
+Recently, his research led to the passage of both the largest local transportation sales tax measure, and largest local park and open space parcel tax measure, in U.S. history.
+His successful efforts reflect an extensive expertise facilitating voter approval of ballot measures involving such finance mechanisms as sales and parcel taxes, bonds, utility user taxes, transient occupancy taxes and property owner fees.

-While at the University of Toronto, he taught research methods and statistics and within his research dealt frequently with issues related to cities, employment, ethnicity, and families.
+While at the University of Toronto, he taught research methods and statistics, and within his research dealt frequently with issues related to cities, employment, ethnicity, and families.
 He has published in such journals as East Asian Pacific Migration Journal, International Migration Review, and the Canadian Journal of Sociology.
-Prior to joining the faculty at University of Toronto, Dr. Bernard was a post-doctoral fellow at The University of Chicago where he both designed and tested quantitative and qualitative surveys related to family, work and educational issues.
+Prior to joining the faculty at University of Toronto, Richard was a Sloan Foundation post-doctoral fellow at The University of Chicago where he both designed and tested quantitative and qualitative research related to family, work and educational issues.

-Richard Bernard received an Honors B.A. at York University, a M.A. at McGill University and a Ph.D. at UCLA in Sociology.
-He may be reached at FM3 Research's Santa Monica office at (310) 828-1183, or at firstname.lastname@example.org.
+Richard received an Honors B.A. at York University, a M.A. at McGill University and a Ph.D. at UCLA in Sociology.
+He is currently a City of West Hollywood Transportation Commissioner.
+He may be reached at FM3’s Los Angeles office at (310) 828-1183, or at firstname.lastname@example.org.